Two killed after pickup goes airborne on I-635 - NewsBreak

 HILLSBOROUGH COUNTY, Fla. — Florida detectives said they stopped a Florida man who was armed with explosives and planning to burn down a hospital.
 The Hillsborough County Sheriff’s Office said in a news release that it received information on Nov.
 21 that a man, identified as Glenn Schaeffer, had left his home dressed in camouflage and was possibly armed with either pipe bombs or Molotov cocktails.

-SARASOTA, Fla. – The Sarasota County Sheriff’s Office is currently conducting a shooting investigation.
-Early Wednesday morning around 3:00 a.m., deputies were called to the 1100 block of Grantham Drive in Sarasota for the report of a shooting.
-When they arrived, deputies located a

-‘Put the gun down’: 911 operator hears chilling last words before Spring Hill murder-suicide

-Hernando County deputies are investigating what appears to be a double murder-suicide that took place in a 55+ community in Spring Hill Monday evening.
+Deputies said they are investigating an apparent double murder-suicide in a 55+ community in Spring Hill.

 St. Petersburg mom, daughter arrested in connection to deadly crash